dougeby/IntuneDocs/intune-user-help/your-device-is-missing-a-required-certificate-landing-android.md

 The first step you should try is to see if your device is [missing a certificate that usually comes preinstalled on it](your-device-is-missing-a-preinstalled-certificate-android.md).

-If this doesn't work, your company support could [require you to install a second certificate for additional security](your-device-is-missing-an-IT-required-certificate-android.md).
+If resolving certificate issues doesn't work, your company support could [require you to install a second certificate for additional security](your-device-is-missing-an-IT-required-certificate-android.md).

 Still need help?
 Contact your company support.
 For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).